Antigua and Barbuda at the 2023 Pan American Games

 Antigua and Barbuda is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
-This will be Antigua and Barbuda's 12th appearance at the Pan American Games, having competed at every edition of the Games since 1979.
+This was Antigua and Barbuda's 12th appearance at the Pan American Games, having competed at every edition of the Games since 1979.

 On October 18, The Antigua and Barbuda Olympic Association named a team of eight athletes (seven men and one woman) competing in five sports.
 Sailor Tiger Tyson was the country's flagbearers during the opening ceremony.
 Meanwhile, Tyson and track athlete LaNica Locker were the country's flagbearers during the closing ceremony.

 Medalists

 The following Antigua and Barbuda competitors won medals at the games.
 In the by discipline sections below, medalists' names are bolded.